Average Time For 1km Run

 7. Nutrition and Hydration: Consume a balanced diet that supports your training.
 Prioritize carbohydrates for energy, protein for muscle repair, and healthy fats.
 Stay well-hydrated, especially before, during (for longer runs), and after running.

 8. Rest and Recovery: Allow your body adequate rest and recovery to prevent overtraining and injuries.
-Get sufficient sleep (7-9 hours per night) and incorporate rest days into your training schedule.
+Get sufficient sleep (7-9 hours per night) and incorporate rest days into your training schedule It's one of those things that adds up..

 9. Gradual Progression: Avoid increasing your training volume or intensity too rapidly.
 Gradual progression reduces the risk of injury and allows your body to adapt effectively.